Natural Options for Healthy Blood Cholesterol Management

 or stroke) increases as a person's total cholesterol level increases.
 Low cholesterol

-levels are therefore generally better than high cholesterol levels, although
+levels are therefore generally better than high ones, although

 milligrams of cholesterol per deciliter of blood (mg/dL).
 The risk of a heart attack more